Zach McKinstry Preview, Player Props: Tigers vs. Royals

 Zach McKinstry At The Plate

-- McKinstry has 21 doubles, four triples, eight home runs and 43 walks while batting .230.
+- McKinstry is batting .230 with 21 doubles, four triples, eight home runs and 43 walks.

 - McKinstry enters this game on a four-game hitting streak.
-During his last outings, he's hitting .263.
+Over the course of his last games, he's hitting .263.

-- McKinstry has an RBI in 26 of 143 games this year, with multiple RBI in six of them.
-He has also driven in three or more of his team's runs in one contest.
+- McKinstry has had at least one RBI in 18.2% of his games this season (26 of 143), with more than one RBI six times (4.2%).
+He has also been responsible for three or more of his team's runs in one contest.

+- He has scored in 36.4% of his games this season, with two or more runs scored in 3.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.